How to Get There

 Along the track as you get closer to the final campsite at Apple Tree Bay you pass some small yet amazing looking waterfalls.
 Rocks covered in green moss giving them that prehistoric look.
 After passing these water falls the track begins to descend down to the next campsite on Abel Tasman Coastal Track.

-Apple Tree Bay Campsite Abel Tasman Great Walk
+Apple Tree Bay Campsite Abel Tasman Coastal Track

 A picnic table is available and there are many logs lying around to use as seats.
 There is no cooking shelter and limited shade therefore ensure you get there early for a good spot.

-While camping at Apple Tree Bay, enjoy the relaxing coastal views of the Abel Tasman Great Walk from your campsite.
+While camping at Apple Tree Bay campsite, enjoy the relaxing coastal views of the Abel Tasman Great Walk from your campsite.